Boost Dairy Product Appeal By Using Botanicals

 Botanical ingredients offer numerous opportunities for formulators looking to add excitement to dairy-based products while keeping a clean label.
-With growth in non-dairy options such as cheese and yogurt alternatives, plant-based ingredients also offer function, nutrition, and consumer appeal.
+With the growth in non-dairy options such as cheese and yogurt alternatives, plant-based ingredients also offer function, nutrition, and consumer appeal.

-When looking at a trend such as clean label, the dairy industry might seem like a disadvantage at first glance.
+When looking at a trend such as a clean label, the dairy industry might seem like a disadvantage at first glance.
 Dairy products actually offer a great platform since they are viewed by consumers as inherently natural.

-Can Also Add Marketing Appeal
+Clean Labels Add to the Marketing Appeal

 Adding unique plant-based ingredients to dairy products can help vault new product launches to the front of consumers’ minds the next time they are shopping.
 Botanicals can also add marketing appeal by capitalizing on the so-called “healthy halo” effect where added ingredients, such as green tea, can help sway a consumer to purchase.
 The consumer feels good about their purchase because they associate the ingredients with health and vitality.